 The only down side was that it often left a sticky residue.
 Now I use a small duster that I keep in my center console and it works great!

-How to Store Sports Equipment in the Car
+How to Organize Sports Equipment in the Car

 My children are athletes and our car is full of sports equipment.